OspreyProject/Osprey/README.md

 Osprey's goal is to be the most trusted, transparent, and effective browser protection extension for home users and businesses, while being **free, forever**.
 Unlike other free extensions, Osprey will **never** collect, profile, or sell your browsing data.
-URL checks are routed through our privacy-respecting [proxy server](https://github.com/Foulest/OspreyProxy), so providers never see your IP address or which sites you're visiting.
+Osprey checks every URL you visit with the providers shown above using our privacy-respecting [proxy server](https://github.com/Foulest/OspreyProxy), so they never see your IP address or which sites you're visiting.

 ## Contact Us